This case is a part of our Annual Arbitration Review 2019.

 Citation: Civil Appeal No. 2402 / 2019

-This judgement looks at the arbitrability of disputes which are governed by the provisions of the Transfer of Property Act and in order to do this, analyses the precedents pertaining to this issue.
+This judgement looks at the arbitrability of disputes which are governed by the provisions of the Transfer of Property Act and, to do this, analyses the precedents pertaining to this issue.

 The following case arose due to tenancy related issues and whether disputes which were governed by the provisions of the Transfer of Property Act could be arbitrable.
-In this case, the applications under Section 11 of the Arbitration Act as well as the review and recall applications made by the tenant were rejected by the High Court which is why it was appealed to in the Supreme Court.
-The Supreme Court essentially analysed the relevant sections of the Transfer of Property Act as well as the precedent established discussing the arbitrability of landlord-tenant disputes.
-The Court concluded that if there was an arbitration clause present in an agreement which is governed by the Transfer of Property Act, then the dispute could be referred to for arbitration.
+In this case, the applications under Section 11 of the Arbitration Act, as well as the review and recall applications made by the tenant, were rejected by the High Court, which is why it was appealed to in the Supreme Court.
+The Supreme Court essentially analyzed the relevant Sections of the Transfer of Property Act as well as the precedent established discussing the arbitrability of landlord-tenant disputes.
+The Court concluded that if there was an arbitration clause present in an agreement that is governed by the Transfer of Property Act, then the dispute could be referred to for arbitration.

-What is the scope of a Section 11 application and can the dispute be referred to for arbitration?
+What is the scope of a Section 11 application, and whether a dispute arising out of the application be referred to for arbitration?

-The Court also looked at the precedent established in the case of Himangni Enterprisesand the two cases discussed in that case – the Booz Allen case and the Natraj Studios v.
-Narang Studioscase which discussed the arbitrability of landlord-tenant disputes.
-The Supreme Court distinguished the present case from Booz Allenand Natraj Studios on the basis that Booz Allen only stated that tenancy matters are non-arbitrable when they are governed by special statutes and the same was applicable in Natraj Studios as the legislation in contention was the Bombay Rent Act, 1947 which was a special welfare legislation.
+The Court also looked at the precedent established in the case of Himangni Enterprises and the two cases discussed in that case – the Booz Allen case and the Natraj Studios v.
+Narang Studios case, which discussed the arbitrability of landlord-tenant disputes.
+The Supreme Court distinguished the present case from Booz Allen and Natraj Studios on the basis that Booz Allen only stated that tenancy matters are non-arbitrable when they are governed by special statutes, and the same was applicable in Natraj Studios as the legislation in contention was the Bombay Rent Act, 1947 which was special welfare legislation.